dereneaton/ipyrad/docs/installation.rst

 The easiest way to install ipyrad_ and all of its dependencies is with conda_, a command line program for installing Python packages.
-If you do not have conda_ installed, you can find detailed installation instructions_, or simply follow the code outlined below.
-You will need to install either *Anaconda* or *Miniconda* for Python2.7.
-The only difference between the two is that Anaconda installs a large suite of commonly used Python packages along with the base installer, whereas *Miniconda* is a bare bones version that includes only the framework for installing new packages.
+If you do not have conda_ installed, you can find detailed installation instructions_here_, or simply follow the directions outlined below.
+You will need to install either `anaconda` or `miniconda` for Python2.7.
+The only difference between the two is that `anaconda` installs a large suite of commonly used Python packages along with the base installer, whereas `miniconda` is a bare bones version that includes only the framework for installing new packages.

-First we need to download the installer, I'll show miniconda for my example.
+First, we need to download the conda installer, I'll use `miniconda` for my example.
 There are separate installers for Linux and Mac, so choose only the one that is correct for your system.
 If you are working on an HPC cluster it is most \
 likely a Linux machine.